Kuratoro/haskell.zettel.page/index.md

 Welcome to the **Haskell Zettelkasten**, which seeks to be a comprehensive community-maintained knowledge-base for Haskell.

-This site is a [Zettelkasten](https://neuron.srid.ca/2011401.html) and is managed by [neuron](https://neuron.zettel.page/).
+This site is a [Zettelkasten](https://neuron.zettel.page/2011401.html) and is managed by [neuron](https://neuron.zettel.page/).
 Its Github project is at [github.com/Kuratoro/haskell-zettelkasten](https://github.com/Kuratoro/haskell-zettelkasten).

 ## Overview zettels

-**NOTE**: Haskell Zettelkasten was launched in late March, 2020.
-It probably would **take several months** before it gains an useful proportion of content.
+**NOTE**: Haskell Zettelkasten was launched in late March, 2020, thus it is relatively new.
 The overview portals below do not necessarily represent all zettels; go to the [z-index](/z-index.html) to access a complete list of available zettels, including those not in the primary cluster.

 * <2012503>
 * <2013602>